MakeSchool-Tutorials/Makestagram-Swift/P7-Taking-Photos/content.md

 ![image](taking_photo.png)

-Unfortunately, using a tab bar view controller, we cannot *easily* perform an arbitrary method when one of the tab bar items is selected.

-However, there's a **workaround**.
+Unfortunately, using a tab bar view controller, we cannot *easily* perform an arbitrary method when one of the tab bar items is selected; however, there's a **workaround**.

 #Using a Tab Bar Item Like a Button